-Zander Michigan is propelled by songs and a strong fan base
+Zander Michigan is propelled by songs, strong fan base

 He’s got that Bob Dylan cadence when he sings and a Nashville undertone to his guitar playing, but songwriter Zander Melidis is firmly rooted in Michigan.